 As prior inferred, radiation zone type and configuration is the determinant of natural convection effect upon area heating.
 Thus, radiant zone(s) in particular will necessarily be branched and configured as currently off the supply header and returned upper and/or lower as opportune.

-We currently monitor ten (10) “Beta” installations in a variety of applications, and now aggregating over thirty-five (35) installed-years of operation.
+We currently monitor ten (10) “Beta” installations in a variety of applications, and having now aggregated over fifty (55) installed-years and 200,000 hours of operation.
 These range from 2800 sq. ft. new homes to a “Tack Shop”, all using the same Beckett® NX oil-fired Weil-McLain® UO-3 boiler with varying Supply & Return Modules, including a direct vented unit.
 Two (2) units are new hydronic installs, the remainder being boiler replacements.

-All of our appliances exhibit a VT2218 circulator distribution energy consumption of 8 to 13 watts while operating!
-This is half or less than anticipated by Taco® for this application and well over 90% minimum energy reduction of a contemporary system.
+All of our appliances exhibit a VT2218 circulator distribution energy consumption of 8 to 13 watts beyond delta-t differential achievement!
+This is half or less that anticipated by Taco® for this application and well over 90% minimum energy reduction over any contemporary system.

-Boiler burner cycling is not only substantially reduced, but we have experimented with maintenance intervals up to four (4) years without consequence.
+Boiler burner cycling is not only substantially reduced, but we have experimented with maintenance intervals up to five (5) years without consequence.
+Our recent three annual servicings had absolutely NO heat exchanger debris (soot or ash)!
 To date we have had no system-related service calls …..
 None!
 It’s not only the “Maytag® Repairman” that is lonesome these days.

 So, we have effectively re-engineered the current residential hydronic heating process toward optimization using biomimicry, et al. A simple, durable, flexible and efficient product has evolved that installs and operates for less and with twice or more (?) the operating life.
 Referring to the 2019 Annual Boiler Report, a participant opined that “many customers are still looking for the long-term dependability of cast iron.
 When you really factor in everything from the cost of the boiler, installation cost, maintenance costs and life expectancies, cast iron is still a very sound choice”.
 Yes, and it just got better.
 (Fig. 3)